 I was so taken up last year with ‘The Hidden Life of Trees’ that I actually planted and grew a heck of a lot of trees myself.
 I grew seven neem trees and one drumstick tree.
 They are my babies and I’m very protective of them.

 When I’m tired or totally stressed out, I go to my trees and forest bathe.
-If you want to know more about the good affects of forest bathing and aromatherapy then read ‘Shinrin-Yoku’ by Dr. Qing Li which I too read in 2018.
-I’ve been practicing it for over a year and a half and it’s really helped me a lot especially with my sleep apnea and stress levels.
+If you want to know more about the good affects of forest bathing and aromatherapy then read ‘Shinrin-Yoku’ by Dr. Qing Li which was one of the 100 books I read in 2018.
+I’ve been practicing forest bathing for over a year and it’s really helped me a lot especially with my sleep apnea and stress levels.

 When I am not reading or working, I spend some quality time with my cats in my modest garden.
 My cats are my only friends, especially my bestie ‘Trotskyna’ who is a sex goddess and who loves me to madness.